-Textbooks for Online Learning courses are available from the Nevada Wolf Shop, located on the UNR campus, 87 West Stadium Way, Joe Crowley Student Union.
+Textbooks are available from the Nevada Wolf Shop, located on the UNR campus, 87 West Stadium Way, Joe Crowley Student Union.
 To purchase your textbooks online, visit www.nevadawolfshop.com.

 By University policy, an incomplete can only be requested under defined circumstances: “Under extenuating circumstances, including illness, accident or similar medical emergency or other hardship, as described in the incomplete policy, students have the option of either requesting an incomplete grade in one or more courses, or withdrawing from the university.
 In both cases, students must follow the rules listed in sections of the catalog regarding policy for the incomplete grade and withdrawal from the university…non-attendance, poor performance or request to repeat the course are unacceptable reasons for issuance of the ‘I’ mark.
 Marks of ‘I’ are automatically changed to ‘F’ if they are not made up by the last day of the next regular semester (Summer Session excluded).”
 Please see the General Catalog if you have further questions.